SheffieldKevin/LaunchAgent/README.md

 ## Credits and Contact

-LaunchAgent created by [Sheffield Kevin](https://github.com/SheffieldKevin) and you can find him under his alias [Cocoa Kevin](https://twitter.com/CocoaKevin)
+LaunchAgent created by [Sheffield Kevin](https://github.com/SheffieldKevin) and on twitter you can find him at [Cocoa Kevin](https://twitter.com/CocoaKevin)